 - (WI) 4340 Quality Management and Beyond.
 (3-0) A conceptual and practical overview of the role of quality as a system for establishing a "world class" competitive position.
 It explores philosophies and ideas of the leading thinkers in quality management, impact of process improvement methods, quality requirements definition and organizational change as it applies to total quality initiatives.
 Prerequisites: QMST 2333 or consent of professor.
 MGT 4330 is recommended. - (WI) 4350 Studies in Entrepreneurship.
-(3-0) Entrepreneur speakers reveal autobiographical insights into their lives and describe their contributions, sources and nature of ideas, and identify methods of growth and success.
-Business ideas are generated and feasibility studies/business plans are prepared. - 4351 Applied Entrepreneurship.
+(3-0) Students gain autobiographical insights into the lives of entrepreneurs as they describe their contributions, reveal sources and nature of ideas, and share ways of growth and success.
+Students work in teams and write business plans for "real" businesses.
+Prerequisite: junior, senior, or graduate standing.
+MGT 3340 is recommended. - 4351 Applied Entrepreneurship.
 (3-0) Students create, design, staff, operate, and manage a business or service.
 Business teams develop financial and operational control systems and procedures for organizational, group, and individual performance evaluations, implement service and business projects, and provide a final public report.
 Prerequisite: MGT 4350. - 4371 Social Responsibility of Business.
 (3-0) An integration of a number of disciplines and value systems which affect and determine the proper role of business in satisfying the needs of customers, creditors, community, government, stockholders, managers, employees, suppliers, and society in general.
-Prerequisite: MGT 3303. - 4373 Human Resource Management.
+Prerequisite: MGT 3303 - 4373 Human Resource Management.
 (3-0) A study of the principles of human resource management in public and private institutions.
 Stresses the human resource aspects of recruitment, selection and placement, performance appraisal and compensation.
 Prerequisite: MGT 3303. - 4375 Organizational Behavior and Human Relations.
 (3-0) A study of the role of the individual in formal organizations, group dynamics, motivation theory, communication and leadership.
 Integrates behavioral science concepts.
 Prerequisite: MGT 3303. - (WI) 4377 Labor Relations and Collective Bargaining.
 (3-0) A study of unions and their impact on private and public employment.
 Examines union growth and governance, collective bargaining, contract negotiation and administration, and arbitration and mediation.
 Prerequisite: MGT 4373. - 4380 Compensation Management.
 (3-0) A study of the compensation administration in public and private organizations, with stress on the determinants of general wage levels; job analysis and evaluation; incentive, merit, seniority, and executive compensation; fringe benefits, and wage and salary control.
 Prerequisite: MGT 4373. - (WI) 4390 Topics in Management.
 (3-0) A course based on emerging and major topics in Management.
 Emphasis will vary and include entrepreneurship, organizational change, organizational communications, management of behavior and strategic management from both an organizational and managerial perspective.
 Course may be repeated with a different emphasis.
 Prerequisite: MGT 3303. - (WI) 4390A Advanced Business Communication.
 (3-0) - (WI) 4390B Management of the Digital Enterprise.
 (3-0) - 4395 Management Internship.
 (0-15) Integration of professional and academic experience through internship with an external employer.
 Prerequisites: MGT majors only, junior or senior status, enrollment subject to availability and approval, credit is pass/fail or grade at departmental election.